What is a “face covering?”

 Is a face shield an acceptable form of face covering?

 During in-person lecturing in the front of the classroom, the instructor may use a face shield that fully covers the face in lieu of a cloth face covering if they have a medical reason to do so.
-The instructor must also maintain a physical distance of six feet from the closest student.
+If wearing a face shield, the instructor must also maintain a physical distance of six feet from the closest student.
 A face shield, while allowed under this circumstance, is not the best option for infection control as its open sides offer less protection to both the wearer and others.

 In general, a face shield cannot be substituted for a cloth face covering.
-If the instructor needs/wants to walk around the classroom to observe students’ work, give feedback or engage in one-to-one discussion, both the instructor and the student must wear cloth face coverings and attempt to maintain as much physical distance as feasible.
+If the instructor needs/wants to walk around the classroom to observe students’ work, give feedback or engage in one-to-one discussion, both the instructor and the student must wear cloth face coverings.

 Who is required to wear a face covering and when must it be worn?